qaul/qaul.net_legacy/openwrt/BUILD_CUSTOM_IMAGE.md

 Flash Router
 ------------

+### Via original Vendor Web Interface ##

 * Connect to your router and login in to the administration web interface.
 * Navigate to 'System Tools' > 'Firmware upgrade'
 * Upload the created binary that ends on 'squashfs-factory.bin'.

+### Via OpenWRT Shell ##

+The IP 192.168.0.192 is only used as an example.
+You have to replace it with the IP of your router.
+Also the image openwrt-ar71xx-generic-tl-mr3020-v1-squashfs-factory.bin is only used as an example.

+    # upload image to router via scp
+    scp openwrt-ar71xx-generic-tl-mr3020-v1-squashfs-factory.bin root@192.168.0.192:/tmp/
+    # connect to router
+    ssh root@192.168.0.192
+    # flash image
+    cd /tmp
+    mtd -r write openwrt-ar71xx-generic-tl-mr3020-v1-squashfs-factory.bin firmware

 Configure Router